Wantirna South Football Club: 1952-1956 Croydon-Ferntree Gully Football League - B Grade.

 Tragedy struck the Walker family in 1953 with the accidental drowning of Jim Walker and his daughter Lorraine at Phillip Island.
-The community got together and erected the entrance gates and plaque in their memory and from that day the three parcels of land are known as Walker Reserve.
-The club had minimal success in this league.
+The community got together and erected the entrance gates at Tyner Road and a plaque in their memory.
+From that day the three parcels of land are known as Walker Reserve.
+The Football club however was new and had minimal success in this league.

 1957-1964 Mountain District Football League

 1957-1958: B Grade

 1957 - B Grade Runners up in first season.

 1958 - The Devils win club's first senior premiership defeating Silvan in B grade and promoted to A Grade for 1959.

 1959-1964: A Grade

 1959 - Struggled in the top Grade and eventually were wooden spooners (last) in 1960 and 1961.